-As I sit here on my screened in porch this morning I hear the varied songs of my feathered friends.
-When I hear one near me in an effort to be friendly I attempt to imitate his message.
-He replies and then I mimic his sounds.
-Back and forth we go.
+As I sat on my screened in porch one morning I heard the varied songs of my feathered friends.
+When I heard one near me, I attempted to imitate his message in an effort to be friendly.
+He replied and then I mimicked his sounds again.
+Back and forth we went.
 Suddenly I begin to think about the consequences of this mimicry.

-What are my poor imitations telling that poor bird?
+What are my poor imitations telling those poor birds?
 What if the warbler is looking for a mate and my whistles are telling him that he’s a real loser of a bird?
 What if I am making male bird sounds back to a male bird?
+Is he feeling challenged for his territory?
 What is he thinking?

-Worse still, what if I am telling some male bird, ” Come on over Big Boy!? ” So he flies over to where I sit and instead of a gorgeous, feathered female, he sees a lumpy, featherless, huge human?
-What if he is so lovesick and disappointed that he attacks his reflection in a window somewhere and dies, pining for his lost love.
-I would be sad to have done that to a sweet little bird.
+Worse still, what if I am telling some male bird, ” Come on over Big Boy!? ” So he flies around looking for a gorgeous, feathered female, and he only sees a lumpy, featherless, pale, huge human?
+What if he is so lovesick and disappointed that he attacks his reflection in a window somewhere and commits bird suicide from frustration.
+I would be sad if inadvertently my inaccurate warbling or whistling caused his desperation and sadness.

 It is a good thing that I sit in a screened in porch.
 What if I was toying with the likes of a hawk, making love songs of a tasty sparrow and that hawk was very hungry??
-Wouldn’t he be pretty angry or frustrated that there is no food where the bird sounds were emitted from?
-He might be pretty frustrated that I led him on with my sweet sounding chirps and then come after me!
+Wouldn’t he be pretty angry or frustrated that there is no food where the bird sounds were being emitted from?
+He might be pretty frustrated that I led him on with my tasty and sweet sounding chirps.

-Of course actually none of my bird calls would ever be mistaken for the real thing, so there is really not a problem for me.
-But again there are professional bird callers.
+Of course actually none of my bird calls would ever be mistaken for the real thing; so there is really not a problem for me.
+But there are professional bird callers who can tweet with the best tweeters.
 I wonder what they say or if they know what they are saying to the birds.